-The coordinate reference system should be specified by using the corresponding URIs from the “EPSG coordinate reference systems” register operated by the Open Geospatial Consortium.
-In this register, the URI prefix for coordinate reference systems is

-http://www.opengis.net/def/crs/EPSG/0/

-followed by the number identifying the coordinate reference system in the EPSG register.
-For instance, the following URI

-http://www.opengis.net/def/crs/EPSG/0/4258

-identifies coordinate reference system EPSG 4258, corresponding to ETRS89 (European Terrestrial Referent System 1989).

-The OGC register supports also identifiers for compound reference systems, based on the following pattern:

-http://www.opengis.net/def/crs-compound?1=<CRS_URI#1>&2=<CRS_URI#2>[&N=<CRS_URI#N>]*

-where N > 2.

-See, e.g.:

-http://www.opengis.net/def/crs-compound?1=http://www.opengis.net/def/crs/EPSG/0/4269&2=http://www.opengis.net/def/crs/EPSG/0/5713

 Character encoding - *Dataset character set and *Metadata character set

 In DCAT and DCAT-AP, the specification of the character encoding of a dataset and the character encoding of a metadata record is not explicitly foreseen.

 According to RFC 4288 [38], the character set can be part of the media type specification, but only for type “text”.
 By contrast, in INSPIRE the charset can be specified also for other media types.